 Dataprotection and copy data management solutions like Nimesa will help customers to protect thir EBS volumes using the snapshotting technology of AWS with consistency and application awareness

-Nimesa is a unified cloud data management solution.
-It delivers simple and cost-effective solutions for business continuity and disaster recovery with SLA driven data protection policies using in place storage snapshot and replication capabilities
+NIMESA is a unified cloud data protection solution and an application-aware for major business applications running in AWS EC2 Instances.
+It delivers simple and cost-effective solutions for business continuity and AWS disaster recovery with SLA driven backup policies using AWS EBS snapshot technology.